-During the year the Group purchased a number of foreign exchange option contracts at a cost of \$152,000 to protect against adverse movements between the AU\$ and US\$.
+During the year ended 30 June 2013 there were no purchases of foreign exchange option contracts and no contracts on hand at the end of the financial year.
+In the previous financial year ended 30 June 2012 the Group purchased a number of foreign exchange option contracts at a cost of \$152,000 to protect against adverse movements between the AU\$ and US\$.
 These option contracts were not utilised during the period and were repurchased by the bank for \$291,000 netting the Group a gain on sale of foreign currency option contracts of \$139,000.
-There were no contracts on hand at 30 June 2012.

-8 EXPENSES
+7 EXPENSES

+1

-2012 2011
+2013 2012

 \$'000 \$'000

-Loss before income tax includes the following s pecific expenses:
+Loss before income tax includes the following specific expenses:

+Research and development

+Research and development expense 8,260 9,162

+Employee benefits expense -

+Employee benefits expense 2,731 4,965

+Defined contribution superannuation expense 45 65

+Share-based payments 1,428 2,162

+4,204 7,192

 Depreciation and amortisation

-Plant and equipment 65 66
+Plant and equipment 64 65

-Net foreign exchange loss - 2,090

-Employee benefits expense

-Employee benefits expense 4,965 4,175

-Defined contribution superannuation expense 65 61

-Share-based payments 2,162 1,591

-7,192 5,827

-Research and development ·

-Research and development expensed 9,162 15,008

-Rental expenses relating to operating leases 5
+Rental expenses relating to operating leases

-Minimum lease payments 137 137
+Minimum lease payments 158 137

-9 INCOME TAX BENEFIT
+8 INCOME TAX BENEFIT